16. Vectors of vectors¶

 Because we are using row-major order, the 2D array is an array of rows. num_rows simply returns the length of the rows array. num_cols returns the length of the first row, which is the number of columns.
 Since the rows all have the same length, we have to check only one.

-Grid also provides a method that gets the Cell at a given location.
+Grid also provides a function that gets the Cell at a given location.

 Cell& Grid::get_cell(int row, int col) {